Resilient-Labs/node-coin-flip-bootcamp/README.md

      </ul>

   <h2> Lesson Learned </h2>
-     <p>Learned to use the terminal as a way to start my server and running my file on a server and also learned to display images within the server by adding          my content type to png <p>
+     <p>Learned to use the terminal as a way to start my server and running my file on a server and also learned to display images within the server by changing          my content type to png <p>

   <h2>Installation </h2>